Rekyt/taxo_harmonization/README.md

 The `notes.md` contains some notes taken from the first taxonomic harmonization workshop.

 The `retrieve_pkgs.R` file tries to automatically retrieve taxonomic packages from CRAN and other sources automatically through some name matching. **/!\ NB: This is highly experimental and unfinished /!\**.

+# BioTIME harmonization
+The script harmonize.R perform the two workflows (called respectivaly torino and bogota).
+Paths are still relative to my machine.
+Results from cleaning are saved in the folder biotime_results as csv.
+Two columns are present in the csv, the "parsed" is the input name as obtained using rgnparser on BioTIME species names.
+The second column is the match in the specific database.
+*biotime_common.csv* is the original biotime names with the parsed version from rngparser and the class and phylum to which they belong obtained using rgbif.
+The last colmn "common" refer to how the high taxonomies are referred (e.g. "vascular plants" for "Trachephyta").